msolefonte/tww3-btbh/README.md

 [Steam Workshop Mod Link](https://steamcommunity.com/sharedfiles/filedetails/?id=2843367951)

-Cost-based Army Caps mod for Total War: Warhammer III.
+Bring the Boys Home mod for Total War: Warhammer III.

 ## Introduction

-Approved port of Jadawin's [Cost-based Army Caps](https://steamcommunity.com/sharedfiles/filedetails/?id=1723390103) for Warhammer II.
+Approved port of Jadawin's [Bring the Boys Home](https://steamcommunity.com/sharedfiles/filedetails/?id=1723390103) for -- TODO FIX

-This mod introduces an economic cap to the campaign armies in a very similar fashion than Multiplayer Battles do, hence removing the viability of elite doomstacks and increasing that of basic units without being limited by types or tiers.
+Warhammer II.

-The change affects both the player and the AI, although by default the human limited will be smaller.
+This mod introduces a new feature to the game: war exhaustion.
+This value, based on the duration of the war and on how good is it going for the faction, is used to force AI to ask for peace once it has passed a threshold.
+This fixes a classic problem with the game where the AI will never ask for help even if it is on a serious disadvantage.

-If the total point cost of the army exceeds the limit, it will cost 3x the normal upkeep and will be unable to replenish until it is again under the cost limit.
-Worry not, limits are programmed to be dynamic by default, which means a higher level lord will be able to handle a more expensive army.
-All the values can be modified using MCT.
+Notable changes introduced from the original Jadawin version include AI to AI peace treaties, extended configuration via Mod Configuration Tool and automatic support for support for DLC and mod races and factions.
+Performance and optimization has also been improved.

 ## Contributing